7 Best Campgrounds in New England for 2026

 Best time: May through October.
 June offers optimal weather before July crowds.

 Pro tip: The on-site river kayak rental eliminates planning.
 Early morning paddles down the Connecticut River pass herons, osprey, and actual solitude.
+Connecticut state park reservations open 11 months ahead—but honestly, you can often book 2-3 weeks out except holiday weekends.

 6. Sugarloaf Mountain Campground